• Skip to main content

 Nihari Pin it image

-Pakistani Beef Nihari served in clay bowl over traditional plate.
+Nihari served in clay pot over black background.

 Origin

-Nihari Recipe originated around the end of the eighteenth century in Nawab’s Kitchen.
+Nihari Recipe originated around the end of the eighteenth century in old Dehli in Nawab’s Kitchen.
 (Nawabs were semi-autonomous rulers of princely states of South Asia in Mughal times and also after that period.)
-So we having some royal Nawabi food.
+So we are having some royal Nawabi food.

 But, if you ask where does Nihari come from?
 It is still doubtful but most probably in old Dehli or Lucknow.
 Afterward, it became popular amongst Muslims in South Asia.